Yasmani Grandal Preview, Player Props: White Sox vs. Rockies

 Yasmani Grandal At The Plate

-- Grandal has picked up an RBI in 23.5% of his games this year, with two or more RBI in 8.2% of his games.
-He has also driven in three or more runs in one contest.
+- Grandal has driven home a run in 23 games this year (23.2%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..

+- He has scored in 24.2% of his games this year, with two or more runs scored in 5.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.